Updated on: 7 January 2021

 - Appointing a Health Committee that comprises of key individuals from various departments to periodically share ideas and discuss how employees’ wellness management can be improved.

-For small businesses who may find it all still too costly to implement, you’ll be relieved to know that there is funding available of up to 80% that enables SMEs participation in such workplace health programs.
+For small businesses who may find it all still too costly to implement, you’ll be relieved to know that there is funding available that enables SMEs participation in such workplace health programs.